databricks/databricks-sdk-py/docs/workspace/apps/apps.rst

         Updates the app with the supplied name.

         :param name: str
           The name of the app.
+The name must contain only lowercase alphanumeric characters and hyphens.
+It must be unique within the workspace.
         :param app: :class:`App` (optional)

         :returns: :class:`App`